 Where else can I go?

 Want to see more than just Athens?
-Throughout November, temperatures in Athens may be completely different than in other cities in Greece.
-Some Greek islands are closed for tourism altogether, while others are open.
+Throughout November, temperatures in Athens may be completely different from those in other cities in Greece.

 If you are itching to leave the Greek capital for a change of scenery, you have options!